-For many years, people have been travelling far and wide in the hopes of catching a glimpse of the mysterious Northern Lights.
-They are found in the northern hemisphere and can be spotted in several countries, generally all of cold climate.
-So, if you want to see them with your own eyes, you’ll need to wrap up warm!
-Want to know where to see the Northern Lights in all their glory?
-Here’s everything you need to know.
+For many years, people have been travelling far and wide in hopes of catching a glimpse of the mysterious Northern Lights.
+They are found in the Northern Hemisphere and can be spotted in several countries, generally all of cold climate.
+So, if you would like to see them with your own eyes, you’ll need to wrap up warm!

 When to go?